 “That eight-hour trip home from Nashville was pretty quiet...we were both pretty much in shock...I mean our dream was dying...and it was hard.”

 So Dave immediately pursued his other passion of Church ministry and took a Worship Leader position, while Chad holed up in his leather shop in Sallisaw, where he dove headlong back into his other passion of building boots and leather products.
-Over the next decade, Dave would build Tru Church in Manhattan, Kansas, while Chad birthed his Leather Goods Company, Ethos Custom Brands.
-In September 2015, the guys met at Ethos and renewed their relationship...and rekindled the music once again.
-It was then they began to think about a potential reboot and in 2017, sang together for the first time in about nine years onstage at the same Church Dave helped start and where Chad had been leading worship for nearly 10 years, Journey Church in Sallisaw.
+Over the next decade, Dave would continue leading worship and ministering nationwide, while Chad launched his Leather Goods Company, Ethos Custom Brands.
+In September 2015, the guys had a fortuitous meeting at the Ethos headquarters back in Sallisaw where it had all began over a decade before, and renewed their relationship...and rekindled the music once again.
+It wasn’t long before conversations began leading to a potential reboot and in 2017, they sang together for the first time in about nine years.
 It was like they had never stopped.

-One day, while doing a new photo shoot for their new recording project, Chad was talking about his company and thought how ironic it was that he had been using the tagline, “Where Midwest Meets Manhattan” for several years.
-It was like a lightning strike…and they both knew that after all these years, they had finally found their new name.
+It was like history repeated itself with the guys divinely colliding again, except now with much more experience and wisdom.
+One day, while doing a new photo shoot for their first new recording project, Chad was talking about his company and thought how ironic it was that he had been using the tagline, “Where Midwest Meets Manhattan” for several years.
+It was like a lightning strike…and they both knew that after all these years, they had finally found a cool, and fitting, new name.